patrickn/shell_startup/README.md

 Clone to some directory somewhere, ie:

 ```
-git clone shell_startup .shell_dotfiles
+git clone git@github.com:patrickn/shell_startup.git ~/.shell_dotfiles
 ```

-Copy files to ~ and rename with initial '.' or create a symlink from ~ to the file, ie:
+Copy files to ${HOME} and rename with initial '.' or create a symlink from ${HOME} to the file, ie:

 ```
 ln -s ~/.shell_dotfiles/zshrc ~/.zshrc